PujanMotiwala/the_fun_activations/README.md

 Each example script includes a detailed explanation and results analysis.

+Comparative Analysis

+Check out our [comparative analysis notebook](examples/comparative_analysis.ipynb) to see how different activation functions perform on the same dataset.
+This notebook includes visualizations and performance metrics to help you understand the strengths and weaknesses of each activation function.

 ## Contributing

 We welcome contributions from the community!
 If you have an idea for a new activation function or an improvement to an existing one, feel free to open an issue or submit a pull request.